How to write copy for your website by answering these 5 questions

 How do they talk about it?
 This is the question I want you to answer.
 So we’ve talked about your people and who they are and what they want and why they’re on this journey, but how do they talk about why they’re on the journey?
 How do they talk about what they want?

-We talked about this in the last episode, and I gave you a lot of different ways where you can find exactly how your people are talking about the problems they have, the solutions they want and why they want them.
+We talked about this in the last post, and I gave you a lot of different ways where you can find exactly how your people are talking about the problems they have, the solutions they want and why they want them.
 You must know this before you start writing your copy.
 If you can use the words that your target audience uses, they will resonate better with them.

 That’s when you’re going to create this, “I felt like you were talking directly to me” feeling when people read something that you write.